yannadem/Aleph/README.md

-📈 Aleph
+# 📊 Aleph

-An early-stage crypto & FX dashboard for faster investment decisions.
+Aleph is a streamlined platform for tracking crypto and FX assets, designed to simplify investment decisions through a unified, clear, and performant interface.

-Aleph centralises financial data for cryptocurrency and FX markets using the Kraken API.
-The app allows users to select a crypto/FX pair and view a clear, concise snapshot of historical price charts and ticker data.
-The long-term goal is to simplify multi-asset investing with a unified, intuitive interface — starting with digital assets.
+📚 Table of Contents

-📋 Table of Contents
+About

 Features

 Screenshots